 It’s a Spanish rice dish that originates from Valencia, a region along Spain’s Eastern coast.
 It is such a traditional Spanish dish that many would consider it the national dish of Spain.

 While there are three classic types of paella: seafood, mixed (meat and seafood), and Valencian (meat, green vegetables, and beans), like many dishes that are rooted in tradition, paella is more of a technique than a set recipe.

 Hopefully I’m not over-simplifying things.
 But, looking at the dish this way helped us to take paella from a seemingly un-approachable feat, to quite a tasty challenge.

 How To Make Paella

 Meat is sauteed in olive oil.
 Vegetables and seasonings are then added and sauteed.
 Next, the rice is added.
 Finally, the water or broth is added, along with any seafood, and the dish is simmered over a fairly high heat, uncovered and undisturbed, until the rice is cooked.

 (For the Valencian version the water is added before the rice and allowed to simmer with the meat and veggies to create the broth that the rice cooks in.)

 This makes Paella a fantastic one-dish meal that is incredibly versatile and brings out the flavors of whichever ingredients you have on hand.

-For this Paella, we used mushrooms and white fish, which gave the dish a nice and mellow flavor that was complemented beautifully by the bright tomatoes.
+The combination of mushrooms and fish gives this paella a nice and mellow flavor that beautifully complements the bright tomatoes.

 - 1 tsp olive oil